thecodingmachine/graphqlite/website/docs/annotations-reference.md

 ## @HideIfUnauthorized

 <div class="alert alert--warning">This annotation only works when a Schema is used to handle exactly one use request.
 If you serve your GraphQL API from long-running standalone servers (like Laravel Octane, Swoole, RoadRunner etc) and share the same Schema instance between multiple requests, please avoid using @HideIfUnauthorized.</div>

-The `@HideIfUnauthorized` annotation is used to completely hide the query / mutation / field if the user is not authorized to access it (according to the `@Logged` and `@Right` annotations).
+The `@HideIfUnauthorized` annotation is used to completely hide the query/mutation/subscription/field if the user is not authorized to access it (according to the `@Logged` and `@Right` annotations).

 **Applies on**: methods or properties annotated with `@Query`, `@Mutation` or `@Field` and one of `@Logged` or `@Right` annotations.